“In three months, remote work jumped a decade forward”

 If you are a recruiter, what do you have to pay attention to when recruiting someone for a remote job?
 What constitutes a good recruitment process?

 It’s very important to manage the candidate’s expectations.
 Job descriptions should be very clear.
-Candidates should know how often they’ll be expected to visit the office (if there is an office), how they will interact with their managers and colleagues, and how work will be organised.
+Candidates should know how often they’ll be expected to visit the office (if there is an office), how they will interact with their managers and colleagues, and how work will be organized.
 In particular, is there a culture that leaves room for asynchronous work?
-Usually you learn all these things when you’re on the job, and people are sometimes disappointed.
+Usually, you learn all these things when you’re on the job, and people are sometimes disappointed.
 It’s a waste of time for both candidates and companies.
 It’s best to avoid inadequate applications.

-Secondly, a lot of emphasis should be placed on the candidate’s ability to interact with others.
+Secondly, a lot of emphases should be placed on the candidate’s ability to interact with others.
 Remote work involves a lot of writing.
 Therefore the ability to write well is essential.
 That’s why Jason Fried (co-founder of Basecamp and co-author of the book Remote) explains that he always seeks to recruit people who can write well.
 Between two candidates with similar technical skills, he will always choose the one who writes best.
 “Being a good writer is an essential part of being a good remote worker”, writes Fried.